Skip to content

 join: (action, conn) => {

-conn.setState(action.input); // typed per-socket state
+conn.setState(action.input); // remember typed state for this connection

-conn.broadcast(() => lobbyPush.action.player_joined.request(action.input), { exceptSelf: true });
+conn.broadcast(() => act_lobby.action.player_joined.request(action.input), { exceptSelf: true });

 return { players: roster() };